EvanKuhn/evchat/README.md

 # evchat
-Curses-based chat app, in Python
+Curses-based chat app, in Python.
+For learning.